dotnet/dotnet-docker/samples/snippets/installing-dotnet.md

 ## Installing from a Linux Package Manager

 For Linux, you may prefer to use your Linux distro's package manager to install .NET Core rather than directly from a binary archive.
-Each .NET Core release provides [release notes](https://github.com/dotnet/core/tree/master/release-notes) that contains details on how to install from the various distro package managers.
+Each .NET Core release provides on how to install .NET Core from the various distro package managers.
+To locate the instructions, visit the [.NET Core download page](https://dotnet.microsoft.com/download/dotnet-core), select the desired version, click the `Package Manager Instructions: x64` link, and then select the desired distro.
+As an example, you can find the package manager instructions for .NET Core 3.0 [here](https://dotnet.microsoft.com/download/linux-package-manager/rhel7/sdk-3.0.100).
 Using a package manager allows for easier maintenance since you only have to reference the major/minor version of the release and you'll get servicing releases "for free".
 (This is true as long as you are mindful of Docker's caching functionality.
-You may need to build with the `--no-cache` option to force the build to re-execute the commands that install .NET Core in order to get an updated servicing release.)
+You may need to build with the `--no-cache` option to force the build to re-execute the commands that install .NET Core in order to get an updated servicing release.
+Alternatively, you can specify the full version (major/minor/build) and increment that with each service release.)

 Example: